Services in Syöte National Park

 Customer Service and Guidance

-- Guided tours, presentations, exhibitions, hiking information concerning the park and the nearby areas.
+- Hiking information concerning the park and the nearby areas, guided tours, presentations, exhibitions.
 The exhibition presents the natural features and history of the Syöte National Park.
 In the auditorium, you can watch short nature films free of charge.
 Sales of fishing and hunting permits, as well as licences for snowmobile routes that are maintained by Metsähallitus.

 - The Finnish and English signposts will guide you to the visitor centre.
 The information boards in the national park are in Finnish.